Isaak Lalayants: Arrest, exile and escape from Siberia

 Lalayants responds warmly to Lenin's plan for the creation of the newspaper Iskra and the gathering of the party around this newspaper.
 In April 1900, shortly after returning from a detour about the convocation of the second party congress, Lalayants is arrested and, among others, sent to Kiev's Lukyanivska Prison, and then to the Moscow's Taganka and Butyrka prisons, where he stays until the spring of 1902.
 In March 1902, Lalayants is sent to exile to Eastern Siberia, but he does not reach his destination.
 He stops at Balagansk, Irkutsk Governorate, where, thanks to the care of Lenin, he receives a passport, money, and, through Samara, Saratov and Vilna in early July 1902, flees abroad to Berlin and then Zürich.

 "I stayed in Samara for about a day," recalls Lalayants.
 "Maria Ilyinichna Ulyanova met me there, who gave me additional instructions, instructions, etc. on the journey ahead to the border and abroad; she also arranged for me to spend the night somewhere, I remember, at a dacha near Samara, with her good friends.
 However there, it seems, I did not meet with anyone, for purely conspiratorial reasons.
 In Saratov, where I went by boat from Samara to meet there with my wife and continue the journey together with her, I did not stay long.
 I managed, however, to dress in a "liberal" suit just in case, and almost the same day I went from there together with Praskovia Ivanovna directly to Vilna".

 During all these years, Lenin had been tirelessly following Lalayants's life and revolutionary activities, and is in correspondence with him.
-In 18 May 1897, in a letter from the village of Shushenskoye to Moscow, to his mother Maria Alexandrovna and sister Maria Ilyinichna, Lenin asks: "What news is there of Columbus?
+On 18 May 1897, in a letter from the village of Shushenskoye to Moscow, to his mother Maria Alexandrovna and sister Maria Ilyinichna, Lenin asks: "What news is there of Columbus?
 I have heard that he is married and is ill.
 Do you know anything about him?"
 In October of the same year, in a letter to his mother, Lenin says: "The doctor (from the north) asks me to give you his regards.
 (I correspond with him and Columbus fairly regularly)".